devopsix/hamcrest-mail/README.md

 * __hasDateHeader__ - Tests a named date header against a given date or matcher
 * __hasDateHeaders__ - Tests a named date header which may occur multiple times against a given matcher
 * __hasValidDkimSignature__ - Tests a message for having a valid [DKIM][] signature
-* __hasTextContent__ - Tests a message or a part of a multipart message for having plain text content against a given matcher
+* __hasTextContent__ - Tests a message or a part of a multipart message for having plain text content matching a given matcher
-* __hasBinaryContent__ - Tests a message or a part of a multipart message for having binary content against a given matcher
+* __hasBinaryContent__ - Tests a message or a part of a multipart message for having binary content matching a given matcher
-* __hasMultipartContent__ - Tests a message or a part of a multipart message for having multipart content against a given matcher
+* __hasMultipartContent__ - Tests a message or a part of a multipart message for having multipart content matching a given matcher
 * __multipartMixed__ - Tests a multipart for having `multipart/mixed` content type
 * __multipartAlternative__ - Tests a multipart for having `multipart/alternative` content type
+* __multipartRelated__ - Tests a multipart for having `multipart/related` content type
+* __multipartContentType__ - Tests a multipart's content type against a given matcher
+* __hasPart__ - Tests a multipart for having at least one part matching a given matcher
+* __hasParts__ - Tests a multipart for having parts matching a given matcher

 [Java Hamcrest]: http://github.com/hamcrest/JavaHamcrest
 [DKIM]: https://tools.ietf.org/html/rfc4871